codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 Cloud-based AI magic.
 No ML degree needed.
 Handles speech, vision, NLP, and decision stuff.
 Plug it into your app and boom—smarter UX.

 ### 🔧 Use it if:
-- You want AI but don’t wanna build models from scratch.
+- You want AI but don't wanna build models from scratch.
 - You need quick AI features like speech or image stuff.

 ---